 We love our video games at the Modern Fix compound.
 Beyond our dedication to all the triple-A titles and blockbuster ‘must plays’, we like to check out and support the indie developers who are pushing the edges of the medium.

-Made by indie game developer Jason Rohrer, the goal seems to be more of a social experiment than what would traditionally be thought of as a game.
-If there was a spiritual kin to ‘One Hour, One Life’ it would be along the lines of a co-operative RTS (real time strategy) / Sims game where the aim is to survive as long as possible and at best, leave your mark for your future offspring (who are all also real life players).
+Made by indie developer Jason Rohrer, the goal seems to be more of a social experiment than what would traditionally be thought of as a game.
+If there was a spiritual kin to ‘One Hour, One Life’ it would be along the lines of a co-operative RTS (real time strategy) / Sims game where the aim is to survive as long as possible and at best, leave your mark for your future offspring (who are all real life players).